CD Calculator

 Security and stability

 CDs are among the safest places to store your money.
 The FDIC insures bank deposits, and the NCUA insures credit union deposits up to $250,000 per account holder per institution.
-For balances exceeding these limits, you can spread deposits across multiple institutions for additional coverage, protecting your savings even if the financial institution experiences difficulties.
+For balances above those limits, spread deposits across multiple institutions.
+Your savings stay covered even if a bank fails.

 graph icon